microsoft/code-with-engineering-playbook/docs/agile-development/advanced-topics/team-agreements/team-manifesto.md

 ## Introduction

-CSE teams work with a new development team in each customer engagement which requires a phase of introduction & knowledge transfer before starting an engagement.
+ISE teams work with a new development team in each customer engagement which requires a phase of introduction & knowledge transfer before starting an engagement.

 Completion of this phase of ice-breakers and discussions about the standards takes time, but is required to start increasing the learning curve of the new team.